kodepandai/lunox-website/docs/intro.md

 ## Overview

-Lunox is NodeJs framework that aims to bring Laravel features in NodeJs environtment.
+Lunox is NodeJs framework that aims to bring Laravel features in NodeJs environment.
 If you are not familier with Laravel, you can check the [website](https://laravel.com/).
 We will support all basic Laravel features, but we make it as simple as possible.
-We are not planning to make this framework complex like [adonis](https://adonisjs.com/) did.
+We are not planning to make this framework as complex as [adonis](https://adonisjs.com/) did.

 ## Why using Lunox Framework